F21 (torpedo)

-The F21 is a heavy-weight torpedo developed by DCNS for the French Navy to replace the F17 torpedo.
+The F21 is a heavy-weight torpedo developed by Naval Group for the French Navy to replace the F17 torpedo.

 It is designed to neutralize enemy ships and submarines and capable of operating in deep waters and near coastal areas with high levels of noise and dense shipping.

 It is planned to gradually equip all French submarines, starting in 2018.
 The contract includes the development and delivery of about one hundred F21 torpedoes and their integration into French submarines.
 Naval Group delivered a batch of six torpedoes to the French Navy in November 2019.
 It has also been selected for the Brazilian Navy with the first batch handed over in January 2020.